OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/Background/Data-Model-Conventions.md

 There are a number of implicit and explicit conventions that have been adopted in the CDM.
 Developers of methods that run against the CDM need to understand these conventions.

+### General conventions of schemas

+New to CDM v6.0 is the concept of schemas.
+This allows for more separation between read-only and writeable tables.
+The clinical data, event, and vocabulary tables are in the 'CDM' schema and tables that need to be manipulated by web-based tools or end users have moved to the 'Results' schema.
+Currently the only two tables in the 'Results' schema are COHORT and COHORT_DEFINITON, though likely more will be added over the course of v6.0 point releases.

 ### General conventions of data tables

 The CDM is platform-independent.
 Data types are defined generically using ANSI SQL data types (VARCHAR, INTEGER, FLOAT, DATE, DATETIME, CLOB).
 Precision is provided only for VARCHAR.
 It reflects the minimal required string length and can be expanded within a CDM instantiation.
 The CDM does not prescribe the date and datetime format.
 Standard queries against CDM may vary for local instantiations and date/datetime configurations.